dexie/dexie-website/docs/Promise/Promise.md

 ### Why we don't use native Promise

 As of May 2018, all modern browsers started supporting Promises withing IndexedDB transactions.
-So the inital reason for introducing an alternate Promise implemnetation is not as accurate as before.
+So the inital reason for introducing an alternate Promise implemetation is not as accurate as before.
 At least in the long term as users move away from old browsers.
 However, we also use Dexie.Promise to interact with native promises in order to maintain transaction zones, so we still need to have Dexie.Promise accomplish that for us.

 ### Interopability